Stars line the red carpet for long-awaited James Bond premiere

 The 53-year-old actor, who first took on the Bond role in the 2006 blockbuster "Casino Royale," told the PA news agency his plans to retire from the franchise haven't changed, but he was delighted to be at the event.

 "It's been a bittersweet couple of years, so one has to keep things in perspective.
 The decision to leave is still there, I'm just glad that we've got a chance to celebrate tonight and have a premiere.
-That seemed like such a far away thing for a while," Craig said.
+That seemed like such a faraway thing for a while," Craig said.

 Directed by Cary Joji Fukunaga, whose previous credits include "Jane Eyre" and "True Detective," and written in part by Phoebe Waller-Bridge, "No Time to Die" is the 25th movie in the James Bond series.